PagerDuty/backstage-plugin-docs/docs/capabilities.md

 ### See and contact on call staff

 Quickly check who is on call for your service and reach out if necessary.
-The plugin allows you to email the on call person directly or open the user profile in PagerDuty.
+The plugin allows you to see the escalation policy that the on-call user is assigned to and navigate to PagerDuty for more details.

 ![view-oncall-engineers](images/view-oncall-engineers.png)